shanry/RNA-Fold/README.md

 # RNA-Folding
-Best-k parsing for the secondary structure prediction of RNA
+K-best parsing for the secondary structure prediction of RNA